 Prestige Aside, Is a Board Seat Worth Your While?

-Entrepreneur and CultureIQ are searching for the top high-performing cultures to be featured on our annual list.
+We're searching for top company cultures to be featured on our annual list.
 Think your company has what it takes?
-Click here to get started.Receiving an invitation to join a board is always flattering.
+Apply Now »Receiving an invitation to join a board is always flattering.
 It means you’ve been singled out for the expertise you have to offer, and that feels good.

 But sometimes the prestige implied in the invitation can make even the savviest entrepreneur overlook the responsibility, stress and opportunity cost that accompany a board position.
 Before you order new business cards, take the time to carefully consider the opportunity.